-To achieve this the kensai must master his weapon and himself, and must study and learn other arts.
+To achieve this spiritual unity the kensai must master his weapon and himself and must study and learn other arts.
 He must practice daily with his weapon, condition his body and purify his spirit through meditation and ordeal.
 The kensai must be lawful, although he can be good, evil, or neutral.

 THE LIFE OF A KENSAI

-Because of his dedication to perfecting your combat art, the kensai must follow certain restrictions.
-You can never use a magical weapon of the type you specializes in, since such a weapon is not a true measure of your skill.
+Because of your dedication to perfecting a combat art, you must follow certain restrictions.
+You can never use a magical weapon of the type you specializes in since such a weapon is not a true measure of your skill.
 All types of armor are prohibited for the same reason.

-Each time a kensai advances a level, there is a percentage chance equal to 10 times his new level that he will be challenged to a duel.
-The challenger is a kensai of the same level that the character just attained.
+Each time you advances a level, there is a percentage chance equal to 10 times his new level that he will be challenged to a duel.
+The challenger is a kensai of the same level that you just attained.
 A duel is a one-on-one fight between two characters.
 Neither character can receive aid or support from anyone else.
 Kensai characters cannot use magical weapons or armour in a duel.
-The duel can be a very formal affair at a pre-arranged site and time, or an impromptu meeting of two characters.
+The duel can be a very formal affair at a pre-arranged site and time or an impromptu meeting of two characters.

 If he accepts the duel and loses, he also has disadvantage on all attack rolls until he attains his next level, the same as if he had refused the duel, but does not incur the bane on other rolls.
 Alternatively, the kensai can instead choose to lose an Honour point and not suffer these penalties.
 This duel doesn’t need to be fought to the death, however; the duelists can agree on any conditions.
 Surrender, first blood, or first strike are common ending conditions; even first draw can determine a victor, although this is rare.
-Note that when the character reaches 10th level, he must fight a duel to advance a level.
+Note that when the character reaches 10th level, he must fight a duel every level.

 A kensai may be challenged to duel an NPC at any time, not just when he advances to a new level.
 Refusing or losing such a duel costs the kensai honour (DM’s discretion) at a minimum the PC kensai will have a bane (-1d6) on his attack rolls until he accepts this specific dual, forfeits an Honour point or gains a level.

-A kensai need not be of high birth as the practices and techniques of the class are available to everyone.
-However, family and honor are important.
-Gaining and maintaining honor are a vital part of the kensai’s life; any kensai whose honor falls below his family’s honor loses his status in the class (assume family Honour is 10 unless otherwise stated).
-Thereafter the kensai is treated as a bushi of the same level and advances in level according to the bushi character class.
+A kensai need not be of high birth as the fighting art of the class are available to everyone.
+However, family and honour are important.
+Gaining and maintaining honour are a vital part of the kensai’s life; any kensai whose honour falls below his family’s honour loses his status in the class (assume family Honour is 10 unless otherwise stated).
+Thereafter the kensai is treated as a bushi (fighter) of the same level and advances in level according to the bushi character class.
 He loses none of the abilities he had as a kensai, but he can never gain new kensai abilities.

-Your specialised weapon is the only defence you need and you disdain armour which affects the Wa – harmony – between you and your katana.
-Beginning at 3rd level you lose all armour and shield proficiencies, however, while you are wearing no armour and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.
+Your specialised weapon is the only defence you need and you disdain armour which affects the Wa – harmony – between you and your weapon.
+Beginning at 3rd level you lose all armour and shield proficiencies, however, while you are wearing no armour and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Strength modifier.

-Beginning at 7th leveI, your specialised weapon attacks score a criticaI hit on a roll of 19 or 20.
-In addition you can add a level appropriate proficiency die to your damage with the specialised weapon (DMG pg.
+Beginning at 7th level, your specialised weapon attacks score a critical hit on a roll of 19 or 20.
+In addition, you can add a level appropriate proficiency die to your damage with the specialised weapon (DMG pg.
 263) and gain a to-hit bonus equal to half your proficiency modifier (round down, minimum of 1).

 At 15th level, you become immune to fear and inspire fear in your enemies.
-Intelligent enemies within 10 feet of you must make a Wisdom saving throw or become frightened.
+Intelligent enemies within 10 feet of you must make a Wisdom saving throw or become frightened for 1 minute.
 The DC for this save is 8 + proficiency bonus + Strength or Wisdom bonus (your choice).
 You do an additional 2d4 psychic damage against frightened foes (3d4 at level 20).